 It’s that time of year again.
 Whether it’s due to the shorter days, added holiday commitments or the approaching year-end, we all feel the stress of trying to get everything done.
 Often, more pressure comes from trying to complete the projects we said we’d finish this year, especially if we haven’t started them yet.
 Accounting firms experience their own time-crunch when trying to accomplish the marketing goals that were set at the beginning of the year.
 Here are some tips to better manage your time and feel less stressed as you approach your year-end.

-In our article, A Time to Reflect: 3 Year-End Steps for Marketing at Your Firm, we share tips for measurement, analysis and recognition of your marketing accomplishments as part of your year-end planning process.
+In our article, A Time to Reflect: 3 Year-End Steps for Marketing at Your Firm, we share tips for measurement, analysis, and recognition of your marketing accomplishments as part of your year-end planning process.
 This is also the time to calculate the time needed for success in the goals for next year and to make the necessary adjustments.
 Do you need to reduce the total number of projects?
 Or do you need to reduce the time spent at networking events?
-Perhaps the firm would benefit from getting more people involved in certain goals where tasks can be shared.
+Perhaps the firm would benefit from involving more people in certain goals and sharing tasks.
 Understanding how to maximize your time will help you get closer to achieving your marketing goals for the following year.

 There are dozens of great books and advice columns out there about managing time.
 I often ask clients and friends what they use to prioritize their time and manage projects.
 The key to successful time management is picking the combination of ideas that work well for you.
 For me, one tool that works very well is Eat That Frog, Brian Tracy’s concept of overcoming procrastination.
 He shares tips for doing large projects at your strongest time of the day and before getting bogged down in smaller tasks.
 Another tool I use regularly is the time-management matrix introduced in Steven Covey’s Seven Habits of Highly Effective People.
 The idea is to “put first things first” by prioritizing projects by urgency and importance.